 The Dalai Lama recently co-authored (with Arthur C. Brooks) an Opinion piece in the New York Times that presents a compelling reason for the anger that drove the 2016 presidential election: A feeling among many that the world no longer has any use for them.
 (The choice of messenger is a separate issue.)
 And it’s not just an issue in America — it’s the cause of a simmering discontent throughout many of the world’s wealthier nations.

-For those of us who’ve watched in horror as the American sense of community has been blown to bits during this difficult election, it’s reasonable to wonder how we can ever put the pieces back together again.
+For those of us who’ve watched in horror as the American sense of community was blown to bits on the campaign trail, it’s reasonable to wonder how we can ever put the pieces back together again.
 The Dalai Lama’s insight offers us a bridge to understanding, and maybe even reconciliation.

 “We all need to be needed,” he says in the Times, citing a 13th-century Buddhist aphorism: “If one lights a fire for others, it will also brighten one’s own way.”